 Orange blossom water is one of those unique, incredible flavors that you’ll often find in many Middle Eastern desserts, but is sadly rather neglected in North American cuisine.
 Personally, I think that needs to change ASAP.
 If you’ve never tried an orange blossom dessert, you are most definitely missing out.
 For those of you who HAVE tried Middle Eastern treats and loved them, but just couldn’t put your finger on what that incredible flavor was that you were detecting — I bet you it was orange blossom water (or rose water — the two are on par).
 It’s a rather unique and fragrant flavor, and it can upscale a dessert in seconds and with just a few drops.

 Before you think I’m pushing some fancy “unicorn tears” ingredient on you here, don’t worry ;) — the good news is that orange blossom water happens to be inexpensive.
 We’re talking just a few dollars.
 This is the brand I use from Amazon, and if you can find it locally it’s even cheaper at shops that have a decent ethnic aisle.
 This bottle will last you a loooooong time.
 And you can make amazing things with it.
-Like hariseh cake (which I’ll share a recipe for soon), or the pistachio orange blossom cheesecake gracing the cover of Unconventional Treats.
+Like hariseh cake (which I’ll share a recipe for soon), or this pistachio orange blossom cheesecake.
 Use it in this bundt cake in place of rose water… I’ve got a few upcoming treats featuring it to share soon, too.

 In a pinch, if you can’t find orange blossom water to make this cake, use orange extract.
 It’ll be nice.
 But much nicer with the orange blossom <3